-The third state is an equally weighted superposition of three energy eigenstates ($\ket{\psi_{\textrm{ew}}}$), and does not necessarily reach an orthogonal state during the evolution.
+The fourth state ($\ket{\psi_{\textrm{ew}}}$) is an equally weighted superposition of three energy eigenstates, and does not necessarily reach an orthogonal state during the evolution.
 By varying the Hamiltonian's tunneling parameters $J$ and $K$ these states indeed represent families of states, whose concurrence time dependence was studied in detail.

 In all cases a qualitative change in the dynamics occurs in passing from the regime in which $J,K<\varepsilon_1$ to that in which $J,K>\varepsilon_1$, and the effects of strong tunneling amplitudes ($K,J\gg\varepsilon_1$) on $C$ are already present for $K,J\approx 10\varepsilon_1$, so basically increasing the amplitudes beyond this value has no additional effect on the mode entanglement.